What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-To address the inconsistencies in DADA-2000 \cite{DADA}, \cite{CST-S3D} is proposed with enhanced annotations for 704 ego-involved accident videos (while this count is not specified in \cite{CST-S3D}).
-We designate this refined version as \textit{CST-S3D} \cite{CST-S3D}.
-Fig.~\ref{fig:CST_visualization} (a) illustrates sample frames of incidents arising from anomalous behavior and trajectory. \cite{CST-S3D} uses a hierarchical classification system with 4, 7, and 16 categories to classify accidents with increasing levels of detail.
+\paragraph{\textbf{CST-S3D:}} To address inconsistencies in DADA-2000 \cite{DADA}, \cite{CST-S3D} introduces enhanced annotations for 704 ego-involved accident videos (while this count is not specified in \cite{CST-S3D}).
+We denote this refined version as \textit{CST-S3D} \cite{CST-S3D}, and illustrate sample frames of incidents arising from anomalous behavior and trajectory in Fig.~\ref{fig:CST_visualization} (a). \cite{CST-S3D} uses a hierarchical classification system with 4, 7, and 16 categories to classify accidents with increasing levels of detail.
 However, some labels are inconsistent.
-For instance, in addition to the example revealed in Fig.~\ref{fig:CST_visualization} (c), videos ranging from `00\_00\_02\_05\_0072' to `00\_00\_02\_05\_0120' are labeled as `Hitting pedestrian' in the 4-class categorization but as `Hitting motorbike' in both 7-class and 16-class categorizations, although both schemes have the same label options available.
+In addition to the example revealed in Fig.~\ref{fig:CST_visualization} (c), videos ranging from { `00\_00\_02\_05\_0072'} to { `00\_00\_02\_05\_0120'} are labeled `\textit{Hitting pedestrian}' in the 4-class scheme but as `\textit{Hitting motorbike}' in both 7-class and 16-class schemes even though an equivalent label exists in all three schemes.
 In addition, the temporal interval between key frames in some videos is narrow.
-As shown in Fig.~\ref{fig:CST_visualization} (b), the rider with anomalous trajectories appear in the 7th frame (left), while the collision begins in the 12th frame (middle), and the consequence becomes irreversible in the 17th frame (right).
+As shown in Fig.~\ref{fig:CST_visualization} (b), the rider with anomalous trajectories appears in the 7th frame (left), while the collision begins in the 12th frame (middle), and the consequence becomes irreversible in the 17th frame (right).
 By the time such anomalies are successfully identified, the remaining time for implementing evasive strategies becomes limited, setting higher requirements for predictive algorithms.

-\textbf{\textit{Behavior Recognition Task.}} Behavior recognition is a critical computer vision task that identifies dangerous behaviors of surrounding road agents from an ego-centric perspective, such as sudden lane changes and erratic pedestrian trajectories, to anticipate and prevent potential traffic accidents.
-Existing models focus on visual feature extraction, temporal sequence understanding, and complex interaction modeling.